VeronicaSalm/BoardGameTools/README.md

 # BoardGameTools

-Scripts for interfacing with the BoardGameGeek API in Python 3.
+Scripts for interfacing with the BoardGameGeek API and computing statistics in Python 3.
 Currently a work in progress.